 Hey guys, welcome to my blog!

 My faith and family are of central importance.
-I work as a Youth Mentor and I’m also a Trainee Counsellor, with a degree in Criminology & Sociology BA (Hons).
+I work for a service that provides therapeutic interventions for young people and I’m also a Qualified Integrative Psychotherapist, with a degree in Criminology & Sociology BA (Hons).
 So, some of my posts will be related to the insight I have gained thus far.
 I’m passionate about supporting others practically and emotionally on this rollercoaster called life.
 I’m a proud advocate for Mental Health – especially for those of BAME backgrounds.
 I believe in meaningful work and making a positive difference in our communities.

 Over the years, I have been commended on how I write and told that I articulate myself very well.
 Writing is something I have enjoyed from an early age.
 As an adult, I have become more open to the idea of sharing my thoughts on diverse social issues, as well as matters of the heart.
 I have encountered various challenges throughout my life’s journey and feel impelled to write about some of these experiences, as well as the numerous lessons I have learned along the way.